HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 ##### Navigation

-We found that 22.06% of desktop pages and 21.76% of mobile pages have at least one element with `role=”navigation”`, which is a landmark role.
+We found that 22.06% of desktop pages and 21.76% of mobile pages have at least one element with `role="navigation"`, which is a landmark role.
 Per the 1st rule of ARIA, rather than adding this role to an element, developers should be leveraging the HTML 5 `<nav>` element which comes with the correct semantics implicitly.
 It is possible that this role has been added explicitly to the `<nav>` element, which would not be an accessibility issue, though it is redundant.

 ##### Dialog Modals